Residential Estimate Wizard

 Sending the Estimate

-The subject line and message body come pre-filled.
+The subject line, email body, and SMS body come pre-filled.
 You can edit them before sending.
 For SMS, a character counter shows how close you are to the 160-character limit.

 Screenshot placeholder

-Click Send.
-The button shows a loading state while the message delivers.
+Click Confirm & Send.
+The button shows a loading state while the email and text delivery finish.

 After sending: